-status - Reports the state of a Toil workflow

-rsync-cluster - Rsyncs into the toil appliance container running on the leader of the cluster stats - Reports statistical data about a given Toil workflow.

-launch-cluster - Launches a toil leader instance with the specified provisioner destroy-cluster - Terminates the specified cluster and associated resources kill - Kills any running jobs trees in a rogue toil.

-clean - Delete the job store used by a previous Toil workflow invocation ssh-cluster - SSHs into the toil appliance container running on the leader of the cluster will show this list of options.
+''' status - Reports the state of a Toil workflow rsync-cluster - Rsyncs into the toil appliance container running on the leader of the cluster stats - Reports statistical data about a given Toil workflow. launch-cluster - Launches a toil leader instance with the specified provisioner destroy-cluster - Terminates the specified cluster and associated resources kill - Kills any running jobs trees in a rogue toil. clean - Delete the job store used by a previous Toil workflow invocation ssh-cluster - SSHs into the toil appliance container running on the leader of the cluster '''